ExploratoryEngineering/nrf9160-telenor/README.md

 # Telenor nrf9160 samples

-This repository includes a few sample applications to help get you started with using the nRF9160 with the [Telenor IoT Gateway][7] which, as of January 2020, is only enabled for Telenor Norway.
+This repository includes a few sample applications to help get you started with using the nRF9160 with the [Telenor IoT Gateway][7] which, as of March 2020, is only enabled for Telenor Norway.

 **Samples included**
 - [hello_world](samples/hello_world) - Get device online and send `Hello, World!`.